mattermost/docs/source/administration/product-recipes-information-architecture.rst

 - You should write all the product recipes in the `product-recipes` directory.
 - If you create any new file you should add the file in the table of contents document.
-- Every product recipe should be linked with blog.
+- Every product recipe should be linked with a blog.
 - Different teams and members can use product recipe created, make sure you properly add the tags so that the user can get the information easily.